-A full copper repipe is a home maintenance job that plenty of San Bernardino, California homeowners have gotten familiar with over the years.
-San Bernardino has a great many houses that fall in the 8-to-30-year-old age bracket.
+A full copper repipe is a home maintenance job that plenty of Southern California, California homeowners have gotten familiar with over the years.
+Southern California has a great many houses that fall in the 8-to-30-year-old age bracket.
 These homes were originally constructed with galvanized piping, a now-obsolete material that’s entirely too susceptible to rust and corrosion.
-Roughly 40 percent of the houses in San Bernardino are stuck with this problem.
+Roughly 40 percent of the houses in Southern California are stuck with this problem.

-Homeowners in San Bernardino, CA who want the best in copper repipe work know to entrust the job to Full Spectrum Plumbing.
-Corrosion is a serious problem for San Bernardino residents with galvanized plumbing.
+Homeowners in Southern California who want the best in copper repipe work know to entrust the job to Full Spectrum Plumbing.
+Corrosion is a serious problem for Southern California residents with galvanized plumbing.
 These pipes wear out over time, causing a host of different problems like foul smelling water and leaks.
 Corrosion can be caused by lots of different environmental factors.
-Recently in San Bernardino, significant journalistic attention has been devoted to the fact that local water treatment facilities use chemicals to treat water that can accelerate the corrosion process in the home.
+Recently in Southern California, significant journalistic attention has been devoted to the fact that local water treatment facilities use chemicals to treat water that can accelerate the corrosion process in the home.
 These chemicals can produce pinhole leaks or even slab leaks.
 Research has established that these water treatment chemicals have a deleterious effect on many sorts of galvanized piping.

 This local chemical threat is only one of the many causes that can corrode galvanized pipes and lead to premature plumbing failures.
 In the long run, any homeowner who currently possesses galvanized pipes is going to need to consider a full replacement with PEX or copper in the future.